onhernandes/sounder/README.md

 You could just import our [Postman's Collection](Soundman.collection.json) and try right now!

+## Downloading

+To download songs, you just need to run `npm run downloader`.
+The songs will be downloaded to `$HOME/soundman/`

 ### POST - Add new music

 The following fields defaults to what YT can give to us: `cover`, `author`, `title`